-Share-based compensation expense attributable to restricted stock was \$318 and \$293 in fiscal 2023 and 2022, respectively.
-As of September 30, 2023, there was approximately \$508 of unrecognized compensation expense related to restricted stock outstanding and the weighted average vesting period for those grants was 3.00 years.
+Share-based compensation expense attributable to restricted stock was \$292 and \$318 in fiscal 2024 and 2023, respectively.
+As of September 30, 2024, there was approximately \$304 of unrecognized compensation expense related to restricted stock currently outstanding and the weighted average remaining vesting period for those grants wasl .48 years.